IT is not far away now!

 Will The Journey be returning?

-Almost certainly… the first instalment was a raging success, widely applauded by gamers and critics alike.
+It certainty is… the first instalment was a raging success, widely applauded by gamers and critics alike.

 However, it’s expected to see something of an upgrade, possibly even continuing the career of young forward Alex Hunter.